 If the text requires nonstandard LaTeX macro definitions, they should be provided in the preamble of the main file.

-Nonstandard fonts should not be used (nonstandard means not available in the full installation of MikTeX).
+Nonstandard fonts should not be used (nonstandard means not available in the full installation of MiKTeX).

 The images for the figures should be placed in separate files, without lossy compression, in any format directly read by the LaTeX system (with the graphicx package).
 Please provide a separate image for each subfigure, if any.
-Do not include captions, or denotations of subfigures (like letters or numbers) in the images – such elements should be typeset as text, outside the images (see the .tex template for a simple example).
+Do not include captions, or denotations of subfigures (like letters or numbers) in the images – such elements should be typeset as text, outside the images (see the .tex template for simple examples).

-In addition, the authors should include a hardcopy-equivalent version of the paper in the .PDF format for reference purposes (the compiled document).
-Please remember that the number of pages of the whole paper (including all its elements) is in general limited to 25 (see Author Guidelines in the section on Submissions).
+In addition, the authors should include a hardcopy-equivalent version of the paper in the .PDF format for reference purposes (the compiled PDF document).
+Please remember that the number of pages of the whole paper (including all its elements) is in general limited to 25 (see "Author Guidelines" in the section on "Submissions").

 Which LaTeX?

-The particular version of LaTeX we use is MiKTeX.
-Make sure that your LaTeX file(s) compile in MikTeX without errors.
-For this please install MiKTeX on your machine.
-The installation process is easy.
-We do not recommend the web-based LaTeX services due to that the source files generated with them are frequently incompatible with standard LaTeX.
+We strongly do not recommend the web-based LaTeX services due to that the source files generated with them are frequently incompatible with standard LaTeX.
 They usually add redundant formatting commands, which spoil the clean structure of the documents and make them unsuitable for further editing.

-When sending the camera ready version to MG&V please do not forget the other advices laid out in the Author Guidelines in the section on Submissions.
+When sending the camera ready version to MG&V please do not forget the other advices laid out in the "Author Guidelines" in the section on "Submissions".

 We strongly do not recommend automatic transformation of the text produced by your text editor into LaTeX.
 The software for such automatic transformation usually generates text with many artificially introduced formatting instructions which are intended to mimic the original view of the paper, while totally ignoring its structure.
 So, please avoid manually changing the formatting set by the MG&V class.
 LaTeX is designed to keep the good structure of the text, so please use it according to the intentions of its creators.
 Consult the excellent and concise manual: